JakDaniels/MIOS/README.md

 	# ./opensim.sh.php --add-region TestRegion1 --instance Test1 --location 10000,10000 --size 512
 	Region TestRegion1 was created in Instance Test1 with UUID 8172c646-c147-efec-8476-d5e5b71ec62d on port 9005.

+MIOS will not detect if the grid location is already occupied on the grid, so take care to find some coordinates that are not already in use before doing this.
+It will however detect if another instance has used these coordinated for any of it's regions.

 9) The first time a new region starts it will ask you questions about which estate it should be part of, so for the first time we fire up the instance manually and answer the questions: